A man spends the holidays in a small Northwestern town that may not be exactly what it seems…and rediscovers the true meaning of Christmas.

 “What people are those?” asked the sheriff, taking another step towards him.

 The man glared, then looked over at his friends.
 “Things are changing around here.
 There’s more moving in, who think the way we do.
 It’s just a matter of time before we’re the ones making the rules, then all those Native people will be out of this valley and these mountains.”

 “Maybe,” the sheriff replied, “but today is not that day.
 Get on your horses and ride out of town.”

 As the three men rode past the Christmas tree, the angry one yelled, “You boys can’t hide here forever.
 I will find you.”

 Lorna Sullivan walked by the town’s Christmas tree, carefully carrying her basket over one arm.
-Her auburn curls were all pinned up today, partly to keep them out of the way, but also because it was expected.
-She was headed to the large Victorian house, which was her business and her home.
+Her auburn curls were neatly pinned up to keep them out of the way, but also because it was expected.
+She looked up at the Victorian house across the street, which was her business and her home.
 It had been a rooming house many years ago, but now she and her friend, Millie Andrews, ran it as a Bed and Breakfast.

 She smiled as she glanced down at the basket.
 The tourists enjoyed these little details, like using a basket rather than a tote.
 These were the things that made Silver Birch Valley unique.
 Well, at least one of the things.
 The Edwardian outfits, the hairstyles, even the horse-drawn carriages and vintage automobiles spoke of a simpler time and their visitors loved it.